THE DOWNSIDE OF ELECTRIC VEHICLES

 While most EV components are much the same as those of conventional cars, the big difference is the battery.
 While traditional lead-acid batteries are widely recycled, the same can’t be said for the lithium-ion versions used in electric cars.
 EV batteries are larger and heavier than those in regular cars and are made up of several hundred individual lithium-ion cells, all of which need dismantling.
 They contain hazardous materials and have an inconvenient tendency to explode if disassembled incorrectly.
 Currently, for example, much of the substance of a battery is reduced during the recycling process to what is called black mass – a mixture of lithium, manganese, cobalt and nickel – which needs further, energy-intensive processing to recover the materials in a usable form.

-One thought on “THE DOWNSIDE OF ELECTRIC VEHICLES
+2 thoughts on “THE DOWNSIDE OF ELECTRIC VEHICLES

 • November 30, 2022 at 1:45 am